NatTuck/slides-hw-quest/content/2024-01/programming-without-google/_index.md

  - Assignments needed to be shortened to fit in lab block.
    - About half as long as old labs
+   - Still have homeworks - but tuned assuming web access
  - Requires active proctoring.
    - Took a couple weeks for students to believe "no Google"